IATkachenko/HA-SleepAsAndroid/README.md

 ![added_in_version_badge](https://img.shields.io/badge/Since-v1.7.0-red)

 Sensor have additional attributes:
   * `timestamp` -- value1 from application event.
 It is usually timestamp of something.
 Meaning is depended on event.
-Please check [Sleep As Android events documentation](https://docs.sleep.urbandroid.org/services/automation.html#events) for mor details;
+Please check [Sleep As Android events documentation](https://docs.sleep.urbandroid.org/services/automation.html#events) for more details;
   * `label` -- value2 from application event.
 It is usually alarm label.
 You can use this attribute to tell one alarm from another.

 If event have no `value<N>` field, then attribute will be set to `unknown`.